 Do you know how often to replace running shoes?

-If your answer is no then you’re about to learn all you need to know about running shoes lifespan as well as how to make sense of it.
+If you answer no, you’re about to learn all you need to know about running shoes’ lifespan and how to make sense of it.

 Here’s the truth.